andry81/tacklelib--3dparty/README_EN.txt

 Issue #2:

-  The `pageant` application is not running or the provate SSH key is not added.
+  The `pageant` application is not running or the private SSH key is not added.

 Issue #3: